chris-jantzen/myDotaAPIApp/README.md

 # myDotaAPIApp
-Testing Grounds for Dota API project with Node using React and Axios
+Testing Grounds for Dota API project with Node using React for the front-end and Axios for making requests to the open Dota API